Curdi

-Kurdi or Curdi is a village in Sanguem taluka of Goa.
+Curdi (native name: Kurdi) is a village in Sanguem taluka of Goa.
 The village was submerged in the 1980s by the reservoir of the Salaulim Dam.
 Every year, at the peak of summer during April–May, parts of the submerged village rise above the water level for around one month.
 During this period, the original villagers come back to relive their memories and gather around their respective places of worship.
 Most of the villagers were rehabilitated to the nearby villages of Valkinim and Vaddem, and have since spread across Goa and beyond.

 Location

 The village is located in Sanguem taluka, and is accessible by bike via the Curchorem-Ponda road.
 It is located approximately 5 km from Salaulim Dam's catchment area and has become a tourist destination when it resurfaces from under the water in May.